 The Center also develops its own editorial line that has several magazines, documentaries and books that are available for sale in our Store, whether in physical or digital format.

-Published in the Journal of Medicinal Herbs and Ethnomedicine, Vol 5, 2019.
+Published in Journal of Psychoactive Drugs, May 2019.

 Further documents of interest can be found on the following websites: